cakephp/bakery.cakephp.org/2016/01/23/cakephp_318_released.rst

   consistent with ``Log::config()``. (@lorenzo)
 * ``Query::set()`` now accepts a builder callable. (@lorenzo)
 * ``Database\Type`` now allows objects to be injected via set(). (@jadb)
-* SQL Query logs now include execution time and rows returnned. (@Bernat Arlandis)
+* SQL Query logs now include execution time and rows returned. (@Bernat Arlandis)
-* Error logs now include Refering URL if it is available. (@flavius)
+* Error logs now include Referring URL if it is available. (@flavius)

 As always, a huge thanks to all the community members that helped make this release happen by reporting issues and sending pull requests.